 Truck crashes continue to occur at an alarmingly high rate.
-In 2019, crashes involving large trucks killed more than 5,000 people, a staggering 48% increase since a low in 2009.
+In 2020, crashes involving large trucks killed nearly 5,000 people, a staggering 45% increase since a low in 2009.
 Further, 159,000 people were injured in large truck crashes in 2019 and injuries of large truck occupants increased by 18%.
 Several safety improvements on large trucks would curb this needless carnage.
 Namely, available safety technologies such as AEB and speed limiting devices, already required in the European Union, could be preventing crashes and saving lives if required as standard equipment.
-Further, numerous other lifesaving truck safety advances have been ignored by DOT for years including effective underride guards, adequate entry-level driver training, and screening for obstructive sleep apnea.
+Further, numerous other lifesaving truck safety advances have been delayed for years.
+The IIJA requires an update of the rear underride guard standard, but fails to include a requirement for side and front guards.
+Moreover, the IIJA included dangerous truck safety rollbacks including a pilot program for "teen truckers" to operate in interstate commerce, hours of service exceptions for certain haulers, and truck size and weight increases for certain states.